Sonia, Rahul myopic on private investment in Railways, Congress directionless: Piyush Goyal | Headlines

 "The trains will be made in India which will meet the local requirement and we will be able to export.
 The policy has been adopted with thinking to make rail travel more comfortable and this policy is not new.
 In every budget from 2004 to 2014 in every budget Public Private Partnership has been mentioned," he said.
 The minister also referred to budget speeches of Congress leader and former Finance Minister P Chidambaram and to speeches of former Railway Ministers including Lalu Prasad and Mamata Banerjee.

 "When Chidambaramji presented the budget in 2005, he said the government will recognise the leading role played by the private sector and provide a supportive policy environment and stable tax policy," Goyal said.
-He stated that Lalu Prasad said in the the same year in his rail budget that in the coming years "we propose with help of RLDA (rail line development authority) to develop metro stations into world-class modern stations and extend passenger amenities through the construction of food plazas shopping malls on vacant land".
+He stated that Lalu Prasad said in the same year in his rail budget that in the coming years "we propose with help of RLDA (Rail Land Development Authority) to develop metro stations into world-class modern stations and extend passenger amenities through the construction of food plazas shopping malls on vacant land".

 The minister recalled that the speech also mentioned that several PPP initiatives were being taken to garner resources through non-traditional methods for modernisation of railways to provide enhanced facilities to users.
 "And this has been said in every budget speech or railway budget speech," he said.